Job Opportunities

 • Evaluation shall be conducted in accordance with district procedures.

-Business / CTE Teacher
+Business Teacher

-District: Cheektowaga Central School District
+LOCATION: Cheektowaga Central High School

 Position Summary

-• Communicate effectively with students, parents, and staff
+• Communicate effectively with students, families, colleagues, administrators, and community partners.

 Qualifications